tomtitchener/RealSimpleMusic/README.md

 `Pan` map to Midi pan, and etc., including `InstrumentControl`, which, in principal, lets you swap the piccolo part to a tuba if you want.
 Absent a tempo control, the Midi file defaults to 120 beats per minute.

-Note finally it's a one-way trip.
+It's a one-way trip.
 There's no conversion from MIDI to the simple music types.

+Here's a minimal `Score` that contains one `Voice` with one note, middle `C` that's one whole-note long:

+    Score
+      "Minimal" -- Title
+	  [Voice
+	    (Instrument "Marimba")            -- Instrument
+        [Note (Pitch C 0) (Rhythm (1%1))] -- Notes
+		[]                                -- Controls
+      ]

+Here's a `cabal repl`sesion to create the score and convert it to a Midi file:

+	bash-3.2$ cabal repl
+	Preprocessing library RealSimpleMusic-0.1.0.0...
+	GHCi, version 7.8.3: http://www.haskell.org/ghc/  :? for help
+	...
+	λ: :m +Data.Ratio
+	λ: :m +RealSimpleMusic
+	λ: let score = Score "Minimal" [Voice (Instrument "Marimba") [Note (Pitch C 0) (Rhythm (1%1))] []]
+	λ: scoreToMidiFile score

 See the file `tests/Canon/UtilsTest.hs` for examples showing the use of simple types, score, and conversion routines.